ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 ![2.6s launch time][YPDine_general]

+![onCreate 3 methods blocking startup][YPDine_onCreate]

 On the call stack, we can see that three methods are taking most of the starting time:
 - UIUtils.initReservation (JodaTime), 981ms
 - UserPreferences, 553ms
 - YpDine.Utils..., 364ms
 If we can fix this, it will be a good improvement.

-![onCreate 3 methods blocking startup][YPDine_onCreate]

-If those methods are blocking the UI, it probably means they are directly in the main thread,and if we are able to instantiate them on a thread it would have been a quick win.
+If those methods are blocking the UI, it probably means they are directly in the main thread,and if we are able to instantiate them asynchronously it will be a quick win.

 Always keep in mind to work on the most important issues first, frames dropping on a ```ListView``` can be more frustrating that the start time.
 I really like this post from coding horror on [Gold Plating], you should definitely take a look if you don't know this.